 The Policy takes effect on the date specified in writing by Physicians Health Plan.
 Coverage under the Policy begins at 12:01 a.m. and ends at 12:00 midnight Eastern Time.
 The Policy remains in effect as long as the Premium is paid when it is due, subject to termination of the Policy.

-SNN04800-RX08E554, effective 1/1/22 [5] Individual Policy law. , We are delivering the Policy in the State of are the laws that govern the Policy.
-This F Policy also complies v with all applicable federal We are delivering the Deliev in the State of
+We are delivering the Policy in the State of Michigan.
+The laws of the State of Michigan are the laws that govern the Policy.
+This Policy also complies with all applicable federal law.